Mitvim

-Mitvim – The Israeli Institute for Regional Foreign Policies, is a think tank based in Israel.
+Mitvim – The Israeli Institute for Regional Foreign Policies is a think tank based in Israel.
 Mitvim's goals are to develop and promote a new, progressive foreign policy paradigm for Israel; to promote Israel's belonging in the region and to reshape its relations with countries in the Middle East, Europe, and the Mediterranean; and to advance Israeli–Palestinian peace.

-Mitvim was established in 2011, by Dr. Nimrod Goren, a 2009-10 Fulbright Hubert H. Humphrey Fellow at Syracuse University.
+Mitvim was established in 2011, by Nimrod Goren, a 2009-10 Fulbright Hubert H. Humphrey Fellow at Syracuse University.
 Mitvim is consistently ranked among the top 50 think tanks in the Middle East and North Africa by the University of Pennsylvania's Global Go To Think Tank Report, and is also recognized as one of the world's leading regional studies centers.
 Mitvim has core staff members as well as a network of policy fellows, researchers, and experts who regularly publish research, opinion, and policy papers and attend events and conferences around the world.

 Program areas

 Mitvim has three main program areas: improving Israel's foreign policy; promoting Israel's regional belonging in the Middle East, the Mediterranean, and Europe; and advancing Israeli–Palestinian peace.
 In each program area, Mitvim produces original research and policy recommendations, which are put into policy use via publications, briefings, meetings with politicians, government officials, and diplomats, regional exchanges, and media engagement.
 Mitvim activities include original research, policy planning workshops, task teams, expert working groups, and public opinion polls.

-To improve Israel's foreign policy, Mitvim develops guiding principles for a new foreign policy paradigm that is pro-peace, multi-regional, outward-looking, and inclusive of Palestinian citizens of Israel.[2]
+To improve Israel's foreign policy, Mitvim develops guiding principles for a new foreign policy paradigm that is pro-peace, multi-regional, outward-looking, and inclusive of Palestinian citizens of Israel.
 Mitvim works with the Knesset and Ministry of Foreign Affairs to inform on foreign policy issues.
 It also studies public opinion on foreign policy-related topics, the results of which are published in an annual survey summary.

 To promote Israel's regional belonging, Mitvim establishes new channels for policy dialogue with Arab think tanks and identifies the opportunities to promote Israeli–Arab regional cooperation.

 To advance Israeli–Palestinian peace, Mitvim supports official peace processes and initiatives and develops new mechanisms for pro-peace civil society cooperation.
 Mitvim works to formulate effective incentive packages for peace, develop policy proposals to advance the peace process, and engage with Palestinian and other regional think tanks on policy dialogues towards peace.